Help limit the spread of covid-19

 Practicing diligent hand-washing hygiene is one of the best ways we can all work together to prevent the spread of infection.
 Businesses throughout Revelstoke have mandatory sanitation stations in place for your health, safety and convenience.
 Please remember to wash and sanitize your hands as you enter and leave different businesses around town.

-Throughout town, measures have been put in place to minimize the amount of contact we have with one another.
-Plexiglass is installed at the front desk areas of the majority of Revelstoke’s accommodation, hands free door openers are fitted on the front doors of many local businesses, and restaurants begin to open while continuing to offer takeout and delivery options.
+Measures have been put in place to minimize the amount of contact we have with one another.
+Plexiglass is installed at the front desk areas of the majority of Revelstoke's accommodation providers, hands free door openers are fitted on the doors of many local businesses, and restaurants continue to offer pick-up and delivery.
 Please remember to only touch things when necessary.

 4. Respiratory Etiquette